 3. An example of optimization

 To show the feasibility of this method, the train shape was optimized with the above described two objective functions.
-The evolutionary calculation was implemented until 10th generation with 512 individuals.
-The computation was conducted on Cray XT-4 and it took elapsed computational time of about 3 hours per generation.
+The evolutionary calculation was implemented until the 10th generation with 512 individuals.
+The computation was conducted on Cray XT-4, which took elapsed computational time of about 3 hours per generation.

 Figure 9 indicates the objective value distribution at each generation.
-The horizontal axis is the aerodynamic coefficient and the vertical one is the pressure coefficient which indicates the magnitude of the pressure variation.
-At the first generation, the individuals distribute widely since the train shapes are randomly given.
-As the generation goes on, the individuals congregate in the neighbors of Pareto front.
-Figure 10 demonstrates Pareto optimal solutions and examples of their train shape.
+The horizontal axis is the aerodynamic coefficient, and the vertical one is the pressure coefficient which indicates the magnitude of the pressure variation.
+In the first generation, the individuals distribute widely since the train shapes are randomly given.
+As the generation goes on, the individuals congregate with the neighbors of the Pareto front.
+Figure 10 demonstrates Pareto's optimal solutions and examples of their train shape.
 We found 109 Pareto optimal solutions.
 The train of the minimum drag has a two-dimensional wedge shape.
 This agrees with a result of comparing 16 classified train shapes qualitatively24).
-On the while, the train of the minimum pressure variation along the car has a three-dimensional shape with gradually expanding in both upward and sideward directions.
+Meanwhile, the train of the minimum pressure variation along the car has a three-dimensional shape that gradually expands in both upward and sideward directions.

 Figure 11 shows a comparison between the Pareto optimal solutions and simulated aerodynamic properties for a real Shinkansen train23).
 The aerodynamic properties of the optimal shapes are much smaller than those of the real Shinkansen train.